SSI Number Collection & Usage Notification

-Florida Statute 119.071(5), and Sections 483 and 484 of the Higher Education Act of 1965 authorizes the collection, usage, and release of your social security number (SSN) by Eastern Florida State College (EFSC).
+Florida Statute 119.071(5), and Sections 483 and 484 of the Higher Education Act of 1965 authorizes the collection, usage, and release of your social security number (SSN) by Eastern Florida State College (EFSC) within secure guidelines.

 EFSC collects, uses, and releases your social security number only if specifically authorized by law to do so or it is imperative for the performance of its duties and responsibilities as prescribed by law.
 To protect your identity, the College will secure your social security number from unauthorized access, strictly prohibits the release of your social security number to unauthorized parties contrary to state and federal law, and assigns you a unique student/employee identification number.
 This unique identification number will then be used for all associated employment and educational purposes at EFSC.